Credit cards can be a powerful tool in your hands. If you use them wisely, that is.

 Best Credit Card for High Grocery Spending

-American Express Blue Cash Preferred Card – There’s really one card that stands alone in this category.
-The claim to fame for this American Express card is the incredible 6% cash back rate on all purchases at grocery stores (with an annual spending cap of $6,000 annually).
+Blue Cash Preferred® Card from American Express – There’s really one card that stands alone in this category.
+The claim to fame for this American Express card is the incredible 6% cash back rate on all purchases at supermarkets (with an annual spending cap of $6,000 annually).
 Other perks of this card include 6% cash back on streaming services and 3% cashback on gas, rideshare, and other transit.
-You’ll also get a $300 statement credit when you spend $1,000 in the first 3 months with this card.
+You’ll also get a $250 statement credit when you spend $1,000 in the first 3 months with this card.
 Learn how to apply for this card here.

 Best Credit Card for High Gas Spending